EdAlegrid/m2m-can/README.md

     console.log('random data', random); // 1252
   });

-  // read temperature frame data from CAN bus using the temp_id can.read('can0', {id:temp_id} , function(err, fdata){
+  // read only temperature frame data from CAN bus using the temp_id can.read('can0', {id:temp_id} , function(err, fdata){
     if(err) return console.log('can read error', err.message);
     console.log('can-temp frame data', fdata);